apache/infrastructure-puppet-kitchen/README.md

 This will bring up a vm, run puppet apply.
 From there, you can continue writing your puppet module (in ```puppet/modules/$module```) and testing by running the above command.

-Most the the [test-kitchen](https://github.com/test-kitchen/test-kitchen#usage) work with puppet, however make sure to see the [kitchen-puppet](https://github.com/neillturner/kitchen-puppet/blob/master/provisioner_options.md) documentation (even though the explanation isn't nearly as it needs to be).
+Most the the [test-kitchen](https://github.com/test-kitchen/test-kitchen#usage) option work with puppet, however make sure to see the [kitchen-puppet](https://github.com/neillturner/kitchen-puppet/blob/master/provisioner_options.md) documentation (even though the explanations aren't nearly as detailed as it needs to be).

 Most information has been taken from [here](http://ehaselwanter.com/en/blog/2014/05/08/using-test-kitchen-with-puppet/)